 STFM’s mission is to enhance family medicine education by developing and supporting a community of educators, scholars, and clinicians.
 Major goals are promoting research collaboration and excellence and innovation in family medicine education, especially educational models which address needs of families and communities, emphasizing underserved populations and social consciousness of family physicians.

-The ABFP is the second largest medical specialty board in the United States.
-Through its certification and recertification processes, ABFP promotes completion of the necessary training/experience to provide quality care to the individual and the family and a commitment to excellence throughout the physician’s years of practice.
+The ABFM is the second largest medical specialty board in the United States.
+Through its certification and recertification processes, ABFM promotes completion of the necessary training/experience to provide quality care to the individual and the family and a commitment to excellence throughout the physician’s years of practice.

 Publishers of JAMA, the AMA is the voice of the physician.
 The AMA is the nation’s leader in promoting professionalism in medicine and setting standards for medical education, practice, and ethics.